pyeventsourcing/eventsourcing/docs/topics/process.rst

 ------------------------------

 The example below is suggestive of an orders-reservations-payments system.
-The system automatically processes new orders by making a reservation and then a payment, facts registered with the order.
+The system automatically processes new orders by making a reservation, and then a payment; facts that are registered with the order, as they happen.

 Aggregates
 ~~~~~~~~~~